-Indian author Jyoti Arora is a Post Graduate in English Literature and Applied Psychology.
-Her writing achievements include two novels, three blogs, several wins in national level blog competitions, over five years of freelance writing experience, developing books for kids and abridging 24 famous English novels like Jane Eyre, Adventures of Huckleberry Finn etc.
+Jyoti Arora is an Indian author and blogger.
+Her writing achievements include three novels, two blogs, several wins in national level blog competitions, over five years of freelance writing experience, developing books for kids and abridging 24 famous English novels like Jane Eyre, Adventures of Huckleberry Finn etc.

 By her writing and her spirit to excel despite all odds, Jyoti is proving an inspiration to many.
 Her life story has been featured in many newspapers and TV & radio shows.
 She was also one of the 100 women achievers invited as special guests to witness the Republic Day parade in 2016.

-Jyoti started her professional life as an English tutor.
+Jyoti is postgraduate in English Literature and Applied Psychology..She started her professional life as an English tutor.
 After that, she worked for several years as a freelance writer and content developer.
 Her work as a freelance writer ranged from beginning level books for kids to re-writing Bollywood based non-fiction and spiritual non-fiction.
 During her years as a freelance writer, she was engaged with two publishers on long-term projects to abridge English classics.
 In all, she has abridged more than 30 books.

 Jyoti feels that working with English classics has influenced her own writing too.
 In fact, some reviewers of her first novel also noted the impact of English classics in her tone of writing and mastery of language.